 We knew from past experience that the Phoenix Project's original hardcover edition is perfect for self-guided, individual study.
 What hit home during the pandemic, however, is that the book's Kindle and Audible versions are also an inexpensive (but extremely valuable) vehicle for staff development.

 Editor's note: This is one of those rare business books that benefits from being re-read periodically.
 There's a lot of information packed in this story -- and as with all good books, it's likely the reader will gain new insights with each reading.
 BTW, Gene Kim's follow-up book is entitled The Unicorn Project.
-It retells the same story from a developer's point of view, and it brilliantly uses many of the same characters to create continuity and allow for even more information to quickly be shared in an entertaining manner.
+It retells the same story from a developer's point of view, and it brilliantly uses many of the same characters to create continuity and allow for even more complex technical information to quickly be shared in an entertaining manner.

 Using this book for staff development